bkryza/decorest/README.rst

 Decorators can sometimes generate conflicts with decorated method or function names in case they have the same name as they get merged into the :py:`__globals__` dictionary.
-In case this is an issue decorest decorators should be used with full module namespace:
+In case this is an issue, decorest decorators should be used with full module namespace:

 .. code-block:: python